 Improved Self-Awareness

 Solitude offers a unique opportunity for self-discovery.
-Without the constant presence of others, you have the chance to understand your likes, dislikes, strengths, and weaknesses better.
+Without the constant presence of others, you have the chance to comprehend your likes, dislikes, strengths, and weaknesses better.
 This self-awareness is crucial for personal development and mental well-being.

 Better Focus and Productivity